lohan-ts-game-components/client_movement-handler/readme.md

 ## Key Features

 - **Player Movement Management**: Handles player movements within the game environment.
-- **|WIP| WebSocket Communication**: Uses WebSockets for real-time communication with the game server.
+- **WebSocket Communication**: Uses WebSockets for real-time communication with the game server.
 - **Graphics Rendering**: Integrates rendering capabilities to display the player and their movements on screen.

 ## Project Structure